 The SLA calculation is a standard function and starts automatically as soon as a device has been set up; business/opening hours can also be specified individually for each customer or location.

-Maintenance tasks that have been set up will not be included in the calculation of the SLAs.
-These maintenance tasks can be regularly scheduled or as a one-off.
+Maintenance tasks can be specified to suspend the SLA calculation.
+These maintenance tasks can be regularly scheduled or a one-off.
 Although events are still processed while a maintenance task is running, they are then automatically ignored with the name of the particular maintenance task.
 These can thus only be viewed if the “Ignored Events” option has been ticked in the event tool, which is part of the operations module.

 Announcements and with it the proactive management (PAM) will not occur during these times.
 Any downtimes during maintenance tasks can be excluded from calculations in the SLA reports.

 Based on various standard reports, availability and downtimes can be monitored.